Valuing Nonprofit Volunteer Hours

 Valuing Volunteer Hours Assists Nonprofits with Compliance and Strategic Planning

-According to a report by IndependentSector.org, a volunteer hour is worth about 27 dollars.
-According to the Corporation for National and Community Service’s 2018 Volunteering in America report, Americans volunteered almost 7 billion hours in 2018.
-That means that the total value of American’s volunteer hours was about 189 billion dollars in economic value.
-This statistic, coupled with Financial Accounting Standards Board’s (“FASB’s”) new ASU 2020-07 on Presentation and Disclosures by Not-for-Profit Entities for Contributed Nonfinancial Assets, begs the question, “how should our not-for-profit be handling valuation of volunteer hours?
+According to a report by IndependentSector.org, a volunteer hour is worth just over $33, a 5.3% increase from 2022.
+According to AmeriCorps, an estimated 23% of Americans or more than 60.7 million people formally volunteered with organizations between September 2020 and 2021.
+In total, these volunteers served an estimated 4.1 billion hours with an economic value of $122.9 billion.
+This statistic, coupled with Financial Accounting Standards Board’s (“FASB’s”) ASU 2020-07 on Presentation and Disclosures by Not-for-Profit Entities for Contributed Nonfinancial Assets, begs the question, “how should our not-for-profit be handling valuation of volunteer hours?”

 Under generally accepted accounting principles (“GAAP”), services that are contributed by nonaffiliates of a not-for-profit organization generally should be recognized at fair value as contributions if they create or enhance a nonfinancial asset OR if they require specialized skills and are provided by individuals who possess those specialized skills and would need to be purchased if not contributed.
 Some examples include attorneys, CPAs, doctors, nurses…but what if you have volunteers that come in once a week to file papers or walk dogs or organize supplies?
 Although these type of volunteer hours are not recognized on the face of an organization’s financial statements, volunteer involvement demonstrates that the community is invested in the organization and its mission, and, as established in our first paragraph, volunteer hours hold great value!